Project Overview:

 Prioritizing the Right Thing

 After our initial round of research our team conducted a discovery with our internal team and stakeholders.
-This discovery would determine what exact task we wanted to pursue next for the Chatbot.
 Five possible tasks were identified that the team felt would align with the Chatbot being able to assist with more personalized tasks and build upon our previous research.
 These tasks would address general sign in assistance, problem escalation, account education, resetting a password, and account creation.
-Our next round of research would focus on testing the selected tasks and prioritizing them with participants.
+These concepts would also be the focal point of our next round of research.

-For this round of research, I acted as both designer and researcher.
-I used Mural to create low fidelity wireframes that illustrated the potential flows and chatbot conversations with participants.
+After gaining consensus on our wireframes I created clickable prototypes that we could use for usability testing.
+Unlike our previous round of research, this round of testing would require a larger testing pool and proved unique in the way I had to ensure each of the five flows were properly tested.
 In order to adequately test each of the five tasks, I presented participants with a menu of options that would trigger various paths based upon their initial selection.
 The menu would only show after participants experienced the initial Chatbot conversation.
 I felt doing this would be best to address the linearity of the chatbot’s conversation.
 After gaining buy in from the team, I created interactive prototypes in Adobe XD that showed the refined flows at higher fidelity.

-Following the completion of the prototypes, I conducted 10 moderated interviews where we were able to test each of the flows with participants.
 We learned several insights from the round of usability testing.
-For example, we found that participants valued the problem escalation flow the most with the password reset task following in importance.
+For example, we found that participants valued the problem escalation flow the most followed by password reset.
 Users also desired for the Chatbot to do more advanced tasks like prefill forms, retain password information, and retain previous conversations within the Chatbot.
 The participants also appreciated the presence of an “I’m not sure” option in the task menu.
 Finally, the majority of users found that the task menu offered good variety despite the vagueness of some of the titles.
 These insights would go on to inform our next set of design decisions for the chatbot.

 The Results